Mobistudy/Mobistudyapp/README.md

 quasar build -m android
 ```

-Create a keystore (only once! not for every release).
+To sign the APK for the Play store: create a keystore (only once! not for every release).

 ```bash
 keytool -genkey -v -keystore mobistudy-release.keystore -alias upload -keyalg RSA -keysize 2048 -validity 10000